Priya-dharshi-ni/Udemy-Clone/README.md

-# Udemy-Clone
+# Udemy Website Clone

-This project is a responsive clone of the Udemy website, designed using HTML and CSS.
-It replicates the core design elements and layout of the popular online learning platform, ensuring a seamless user experience across devices.
+This project is a responsive one-page clone of the Udemy website, built using **HTML** and **CSS**.
+It captures the core design elements and layout of the popular online learning platform, showcasing a clean and modern user interface.

+## Features
+- **Responsive Design**:
+  - Adapts seamlessly to both desktop and mobile screen sizes.
+  - Provides an optimal viewing experience across devices.

+- **One-Page Layout**:
+  - Includes key sections such as the header, course listings, and footer.
+  - Designed to mimic the look and feel of Udemy.

+## Purpose
+This project was created to enhance my front-end development skills, focusing on responsive design principles and replicating real-world website layouts.

+## Technologies Used
+- **HTML**
+- **CSS**

+Thank you for visiting and exploring my udemy clone website.